 The House System was established, in 2014, across school to increase a sense of belonging amongst the children, the camaraderie and motivation to work together to succeed.
 Once again, a democratic system was employed to select the House Captains who feed back to their peers every week in assemblies.
 A number of different competitions and event have been established to encourage Houses to engage more fully in the life of the school.

-Over several years our Year 6 pupils have applied to be the Children’s Mayor in Leeds and two of our children have reached the final stages.
+Over several years our Year 6 pupils have applied to be the Children’s Mayor in Leeds and four of our children have reached the final stages.
 They have produced manifestos which have been circulated to all schools that are able to vote in the process.
 As a result of this activity they have attended a meeting in the council chambers where they have presented their manifestos.

 Rules and Laws